Football hooliganism: Ukraine

 Football hooliganism in Ukraine started in the 1980s.
 The first big fight (more than 800 people) involving football hooligans occurred in September 1987 between Dynamo Kyiv and Spartak Moscow fans in the center of Kyiv.
 The 1990s passed in relative silence, as there were no big fights between hooligans.
 On 5 September 1998 an important game between Ukraine and Russia's national football teams was played.
 Ukrainian hooligans began to unite in "national crews" to resist Russian fans.
 However, the mass union did not take place due to police intervention and were mainly composed of Ukrainian fans from Kyiv and Dnipropetrovsk.
 In March 2001, several crews united and attacked 80 Belarusian fans after match between Ukraine and Belarus national football teams.
 At that exact time hooligans and ultras were separated, due to changes of views on supporting movement.
 On 15 April 2002 about 50 right-wing Dynamo fans attacked the Jewish quarter in Kyiv, targeting local businesses, the synagogue, and Jewish worshipers.

 Since 2005 clashes between hooligans have occurred mostly outside the city because of a greater police presence.
 During Euro 2012 several leaders of football hooligans came under government pressure.
 During the Revolution of Dignity the unification of all fans was announced and a ban was imposed on any provocation, such as burning attributes, fighting, or offensive songs.
 During the war in eastern Ukraine many hooligans and ultras went to the defense of the state.
+Parts of the Azov Brigade were formed from a FC Metalist Kharkiv hooligan group named "Sect 82".
+Ukraine's volunteer group, Kraken Regiment filled its ranks with "gym rats", bouncers and "ultras" and would show their love for Kharkiv's Metalist team as they had helped take back villages in the north of Kharkiv.
+BBC would report that Right Sector's organization in Kyiv would have its backbone made up of Russian-speaking, Ukrainian football fans sharing nationalist views.

 Ukrainian hooligans have also been involved in incidents with foreign clubs.
 After the match between FC Dnipro and Saint Etienne in Kyiv several French fans were hospitalized after stabbings.
 On 20 August 2015 there was a big fight in Hydropark between hooligans from Legia Warsaw and from Dynamo and Zorya hooligans.
 The biggest clash since unification occurred in Kyiv, 6 December 2016 between Dynamo and Beşiktaş hooligans.
 A few days before Kyiv about 7,000 fans arrived from Istanbul.
 Two days before the match, different parts of Ukrainian capital witnessed the outbreak of numerous conflicts on the streets.

 Typically the biggest confrontations involving Ukrainian hooligans occur in domestic competitions.
 The most famous confrontations are the Klasychne derby, South derby and South-West derby between FC Karpaty Lviv and Shakhtar Donetsk, as well as local derbys such as the Donetsk derby and the Kyiv derby.